Cars-10/SudokuSolver/README.md

 # Sudoku Solver

-This project aims to be a teaching tool to understand how different computer programming languages work to solve the same problem.
-Additionally it should provde a rough comparison of the solution speeds and memory usage.
+This project aims to be a teaching tool to understand how different computer programming languages work to solve the same problem, in this case Sudoku puzzles.
+Why create a Suduko Solver?
+It is small enough to be fun while also touching enough functionality such as parsing commandline arguments, reading a file of data, using two dimensional arrays, performing several loops as well as recursion.
+ The aim is not specifically to write the quickest solver as this version uses only a brute force approach.
+Puzzle #6 is extremely hard and requires over 622 Million iterations to solve!

+## Goals

+* Learn the nuances of different programming languages
+* Compare their performance by solving the same problem
+* Configure and use Microsoft Visual Studio Code Editor as the IDE for all languages

 ## Programming Languages to Explore